Frequently Asked Questions

-The dolphins we have in our park have either been rescued or born here, and they all participate in a full range of behaviours; from play to mock foraging for their food.
-While reproduction will be no longer be part of their lives, we are confident that the dolphins will continue to experience dynamic and enriching social interactions.
+The dolphins in our care are the prodigy of rescued dolphins that lived in our park and were deemed unreleasable.
+To ensure optimum welfare all dolphins participate in a comprehensive range of behavioural programs from play to mock foraging for their food.
+They also voluntarily participate in their health care.
+While reproduction is no longer part of their lives, the dolphins will continue to experience dynamic and enriching social interactions.

-There is strong scientific evidence that supports the link between breeding and the positive welfare of animals under human care that cannot be released back to the wild, so we will be working with the Zoo and Aquarium Association (ZAA) to ensure that our animals’ welfare remains positive in the absence of our females rearing young.
+There is strong scientific evidence that supports the link between breeding and the positive welfare of animals under human care that cannot be released back to the wild.
+We work closely with the Zoo and Aquarium Association (ZAA) to ensure that our animals’ welfare remains positive in the absence of our females rearing young.

 Are your dolphins captured from the wild?

-No, absolutely not!
-Aside from the fact that it is against the law in Australia to bring healthy marine mammals into captivity for public exhibition, Dolphin Marine Conservation Park does not support at either a company or operational level the live capture or trade of any species of wild marine mammal for display.
+No. It is against the law in Australia to bring healthy marine mammals into captivity for public exhibition.
+Dolphin Marine Conservation Park does not support the live capture of any species of wild marine mammal for display.

-All our dolphins and seals have either been born under human care or have been rescued and rehabilitated but then deemed unsuitable for release by an independent body (usually National Parks and Wildlife Services) and so must remain under our care in order to survive.
+All our dolphins and seals have either been born under human care or rescued and rehabilitated and deemed unsuitable for release by an independent body, usually National Parks and Wildlife Services.
+These animals must remain in our care to survive.

 Do you breed any animals at Dolphin Marine Conservation Park?

-We have had many animals that have been born at the park including penguin chicks, sea lion pups and dolphin calves.
-Breeding plans for all these species are carefully developed in collaboration with organisations such as the Zoo and Aquarium Association (ZAA) and with other zoological facilities within the region.
-These plans are designed to ensure a healthy gene pool and to make sure each and every animal born or hatched in Australia will have a home.
-All the breeding at the park is carefully monitored in accordance with these plans and unwanted breeding is prevented through the use of contraceptives.
+Many animals have been born at the park including Little Blue Penguin chicks and sea lion pups.
+Breeding plans for these species are carefully developed in collaboration with organisations such as the Zoo and Aquarium Association (ZAA) and other zoological facilities within the region.
+These plans ensure a healthy gene pool and that every animal born or hatched in Australia has a home.

 Does Dolphin Marine Conservation Park meet the standards for keeping dolphins?

-Every year we must apply for and be granted a licence from the NSW Department of Primary Industries.
+Every year we must renew our licence from the NSW Department of Primary Industries.

 Does Dolphin Marine Conservation Park rehabilitate marine animals?

-Over the years Dolphin Marine Conservation Park has rescued, rehabilitated and released thousands of sick or injured marine animals and is the only facility in NSW which is licenced to rehabilitate dolphins and whales onsite and in 2019 alone Dolphin Marine Conservation Park was involved in the rescue of over 60 marine animals including dolphins, seals, whales and marine turtles.
+Over our 50 year history, Dolphin Marine Conservation Park has rescued, rehabilitated and released thousands of sick or injured marine animals.
+We are the only facility in NSW licensed to rehabilitate dolphins (cetaceans) on site.
+In the last 12 months Dolphin Marine Conservation Park was involved in the rescue of over 60 marine animals including dolphins, seals and sea turtles.

 DMRART works closely with the NSW National Parks and Wildlife Service and is currently raising funds to build a specialised triage hospital for both native wildlife and marine animals.